-- Pay a non-refundable acceptance fee by the designated deadline. - Provide a current healthcare provider CPR card.
-Must include but not be limited to first aid/ CPR/AED for adult, children and infants.
-The CPR card must be issued by a person or facility qualified specifically to instruct CPR for healthcare providers. - Provide documentation of a two-step PPD (two separate tuberculin skin tests placed one to three weeks apart) and Hepatitis B vaccinations.
-Both must include vaccine lot numbers.

-- Provide documentation of immunizations to the student immunization tracker (for a complete list go to www.wvc.edu/alliedhealth). - Students must have a Washington State pharamacy assistant license by the end of their second quarter to ensure placement at externship sites. - Students have the option to purchase the Washington State Community College insurance.
-Obtain a brochure at the cashier's station or at 4studenthealth.relationinsurance.com. - Successfully pass a national background check through Complio - Certain crimes can disqualify students from attending clinical sites.
-Please contact the Allied Health department at 509-682-6660 with questions. - Provide results of a ten-panel drug test, not older than 45 days, from Complio. - Complete the allied health packet, which includes: student disclosure form, a child and adult abuse information act disclosure statement, medical record form, student release form and student confidentiality form. - Liability insurance is calculated into tuition and fees annually at the time of registration.
+- Pay a non-refundable acceptance fee by the designated deadline. - Provide a current Healthcare Provider CPR card.
+Must include but not be limited to first aid/ CPR/AED for adults, children and infants.
+The CPR card must be issued by a person or facility qualified specifically to instruct CPR for healthcare providers. - Provide documentation of immunizations to the student immunization tracker (for a complete list go to www.wvc.edu/alliedhealth). - Provide verification of major medical insurance (accident/injury) for participation in clinical learning experiences.
+Students should expect to pay an additional fee for this mandatory student insurance, unless they are currently covered by an insurance carrier and can provide proof of insurance.
+Students have the option to purchase the Washington State Community College insurance.
+Obtain a brochure at the cashier's office or - at 4studenthealth.relationinsurance.com. - Provide background check information to provide clearance for participation in required clinical learning experiences.
+National background checks must go back at least six years and be submitted within 45 days of acceptance into the program through Complio. - Provide results of a ten-panel drug test from Complio that is not older than 45 days from the start of class. - Complete the allied health packet, which includes a student disclosure form, a child and adult abuse information act disclosure statement, a medical record form, a student release form and a student confidentiality form. - Liability insurance is calculated into tuition and fees annually at the time of registration. - Physical requirements include the ability to lift 50 pounds, carry 20 pounds, sit for four hours and stand for eight to twelve hours.